xterm2000/Java-Holdem-Evaluator/README.md

 # Card encoding scheme
 xxxnnnnn | nnnnnnnn | cdhsrrrr | xxpppppp
-n - bit of the rank
-cdhs - bit of the suit
-rrrr - rank of the card
-pp. - prime rank of the card
+n - bit of the rank akqjt98765432 cdhs - bit of the suit rrrr - rank of the card pppppp - prime rank of the card

 # Hand Ranks
 01 - Royal Flush     ( AKQJTs )